 Keep the kids, Santa, Rudolph and the elves happy this Christmas Eve by whipping up some festive magic in the kitchen...

-There are only so many mince pies and port one person can eat, so give Santa something to be really jolly about this Christmas by treating him to something special and scrumptious.
-Rumour has it that Rudolph has fallen off the carrot wagon, so we've thrown in a few tasty treats to keep him happy too...
+There are only so many mince pies a man can eat.
+Yes, they’re delicious but Santa is sure to be even more generous if you opt for one of our original offerings.
+Rumour has it that Rudolph has fallen off the carrot wagon so we’ve thrown in a few tasty treats to keep him happy too…

 The word from the grotto is that Santa's elves are starting to feel a little left out of the action come Christmas Eve.
 The last thing we want is an elf revolt so we’ve put extra effort into creating magical mini doughnuts.
 Children will love decorating these tiny treats and leaving them by their stocking but be warned, we’ve heard elves leave a trail of crumbs in their wake!

 Kids running riot on Christmas Eve?
 Help them leave Rudolph a carrot he won't forget with these beautiful chocolate carrot loaf cakes.
 They're so good you might need to leave an extra one out to avoid a jealous Santa.

 What self-respecting reindeer wouldn’t want a biscuit decorated in his own image?
 These beautifully crumbly shortbread biscuits are the perfect treat to make with children on Christmas Eve and you’ll have plenty left over for a last-minute gift too.

 Sugar dusted mince pie parcels

 If Christmas Eve is pretty hectic at your house and you don't want to start baking mince pies from scratch, these cinnamon dusted parcels cause minimum mess and are ready in no time - just make sure Santa doesn't eat them all in one go.